Jaipur Sightseeing by Car: 2-Day Itinerary & Cost 2026

 • Force Urbania - Best for groups of 10 or more - corporate teams, family reunions or wedding guest transfers across Udaipur.

-A full-day Udaipur sightseeing package with car covering all major attractions works out to roughly ₹600–₹800 per person when split across a group of 4.
-That is less than two cups of coffee at a lakeside rooftop café - for a full day of comfortable, air-conditioned travel across the entire city.
+A full-day Jaipur sightseeing by car covering all major forts and palaces works out to roughly ₹500–₹700 per person when split across a group of 4.
+That is less than a meal at a tourist restaurant - for an entire day of comfortable, air-conditioned travel across one of India's most spread-out heritage cities.

 Ready to book your car for Udaipur?